Raise your hand if you’ve ever tried kefir, safflower oil, chia seeds or teff!

 You can also sprinkle the stuff on top of your morning cereal for extra oomph right before or after a workout.
 Orrrrr... you can toss a handful into these delectable banana peanut butter muffins.

-Let the muffins cool a bit, then bam!
-Best breakfast ever.
+These Banana-Peanut Butter Chia Seed Muffins are the best breakfast ever.
 You’ll be full for hours and hours.

 So there you have it, folks!
-Four funky, fancy food trends for you to try.
-Enjoy!
+Four funky, fancy food trends for you to try!